jxnblk/axs/README.md

 # Axs

-~~React UI component primitive toolkit~~

-Responsive typography and layout system for React
+A build-your-own responsive typography and layout UI toolkit for React

 Built with [cxs](https://github.com/jxnblk/cxs)
 and inspired by [Basscss](http://basscss.com) and